Kalenjin people: Politics

-Since independence, Kenyan politics have largely been dominated by the 'big' five tribes (including Kikuyu, Luhya, Kalenjin, Luo, and Kamba) which constitute about 72% of Kenya population.
-Kenya's second and longest-serving president to date was Daniel Toroitich Araap Moi who was Tugen.
-Kenya's incumbent president, Dr. William Samoei Araap Ruto, is also Kalenjin, coming from the Nandi ethnicity.
+Since the establishment of the Republic in 1964, the Kenyan presidency has been held exclusively by individuals from the Kikuyu and Kalenjin ethnic groups.
+While Kenya comprises over 40 distinct ethnic groups, including the populous Luo, Luhya, and Kamba communities, none of these groups have held the executive office to date.
+This concentration of executive power has led to sustained national debate regarding ethnic inclusivity and the equitable distribution of state resources.

+The Kalenjin community has produced two presidents: Daniel arap Moi (a Tugen), who served as the nation's second and longest-tenured president for 24 years (1978–2002), and the incumbent, Dr. William Ruto (a mixed Kipsigis/Nandi).
+Due to the 2010 Constitution of Kenya, which imposes a two-term limit on the presidency, Moi's record as the longest-serving head of state remains unique in Kenya's political history.
+This historical dominance has established the Kikuyu and Kalenjin as the primary architects of the country's post-colonial political landscape.

 In 2007, a disputed presidential election in Kenya triggered a two-month political crisis marked by widespread violence, resulting in the deaths of over a thousand people and the displacement of nearly seven hundred thousand.
-Much of the unrest unfolded along ethnic lines, particularly in the Rift Valley, where members of various communities—including Kalenjin youth—were involved in attacks and reprisals.
-According to Gabrielle Lynch (2011), what distinguishes this episode from other instances of ethnic conflict is the relatively recent formation of the broader Kalenjin identity, because the collective ethnonym 'Kalenjin' did not exist before 1940.
+Much of the unrest unfolded along ethnic lines, particularly in the Rift Valley, where members of various communities—including Kalenjin warriors—were involved in attacks and reprisals.
+According to Gabrielle Lynch (2011), what distinguishes this episode from other instances of ethnic conflict is the relatively recent formation of the broader Kalenjin identity, because the collective ethnonym 'Kalenjin' did not exist before 1940 though the community remained culturally and linguistically connected.

 Culture

+The Kalenjin have a long history of nomadic herding, though many groups especially the highland Kipsigis and Nandi now rely on farming.
 Contemporary Kalenjin culture is a product of its heritage, the suite of cultural adoptions of the British colonial period and modern Kenyan identity from which it borrows and adds to.

 Language

 The Kalenjin speak Kalenjin languages as mother tongues.
 The language grouping belongs to the Nilotic family.
 The majority of Kalenjin speakers are found in Kenya with smaller populations in Tanzania (e.g., Akie) and Uganda (e.g., Kupsabiny).

-Kiswahili and English, both Kenyan national languages are widely spoken as second and third languages by most Kalenjin speakers and as first and second languages by some Kalenjin.
+Kiswahili and English, Kenyan national and official languages respectively, are widely spoken as second and third languages by most Kalenjin speakers and as first and second languages by some Kalenjin.